General Electric to cut 12,000 jobs in power business revamp

 “Power will remain a work in progress in 2018.
 We expect market challenges to continue, but this plan will position us for 2019 and beyond.”

-New GE Chief Executive John Flannery last month outlined plans to shrink GE’s sprawling empire of businesses built up by predecessors Jeff Immelt and Jack Welch, whose strategy was based on spreading risk across a broad range of industries.

-GE has previously said it would exit its lighting, transportation, industrial solutions and electrical grid businesses.
-It also plans to ditch its 62.5-percent stake in oilfield services company Baker Hughes.

-In Thursday’s layoffs, nearly a third of the company’s 4,500-strong Swiss workforce could be cut, while 16 percent of staff in Germany are also likely to be axed.
+A third of the company’s Swiss workforce face layoffs, while 16 percent of its staff in Germany are also likely to be axed in the shake up.

-In Britain, around 1,100 position will be affected, the company said.
-Globally GE employed 295,000 people worldwide at the end of 2016, according to the company website.

 GE said it had begun talks with labour leaders about the steps.